Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Examples of Theorem 1

 Therefore, the transition probability of moving back to the current graph is

-The term $\Big( \frac{1}{5} \Big)^2 \Big( \frac{1}{3} \Big)^2 + \Big( \frac{1}{5} \Big)^3 \frac{1}{3} + \Big( \frac{1}{5} \Big)^4$ in equations \ref{eq:cToP2} and \ref{eq:pToC2} cancels out when calculating the acceptance probability, $\alpha$, and we are left with the probability of moving between the states that differ between the current graph (Fig \ref{fig:example2}a) and the proposed graph (Fig \ref{fig:example2}d).
+The term $\Big( \frac{1}{5} \Big)^2 \Big( \frac{1}{3} \Big)^2 + \Big( \frac{1}{5} \Big)^3 \frac{1}{3} + \Big( \frac{1}{5} \Big)^4$ in Equations (\ref{eq:cToP2}) and (\ref{eq:pToC2}) cancels out when calculating the acceptance probability, $\alpha$, and we are left with the probability of moving between the states that differ between the current graph (Figure \ref{fig:example2}a) and the proposed graph (Figure \ref{fig:example2}d).
 More generally, we can apply the same procedure to traverse the paths between any two graphs.